 Jesus then declared, "My house shall be called the house of prayer."

 This act of judgment teaches that the house of God should always be kept sanctified and holy.

-It also teaches that there is a righteous indignation which is proper when it rises against wrong.
+It also teaches that righteous indignation is proper when it rises against wrong.
 This is not a carnal anger.